VideoAppsNet/Cartoon-Videos-Collection-1-Windows-Android/README.md

-# Cartoon Videos Collection / For Windows and Android
+# Cartoon Videos Collection 1 / Windows and Android
-Includes all episodes.
-Download from these links below or copy this repository.
+Includes all episodes, list and download links below or copy this repository.
 <br/>
 <br/>
 Windows 10 Direct Download: